NLESC-JCER/cpp2wasm/README.md

 curl -X POST "http://localhost:3002/api/newtonraphson" -H "accept: application/json" -H "Content-Type: application/json" -d "{\"epsilon\":0.001,\"guess\":-20}"
 ```

 Or goto [Swagger UI](http://localhost:3002/documentation/index.html) to try it out.
+Do not forget to switch to the `http://localhost:3002` server in the servers pull down.

+In this chapter we created a web service which

+1. uses Emscripten to compile the C++ algorithm to WebAssembly module
+1. uses Fastify web framework to define routes
+1. validates requests and responses with a JSON schemas
+1. generates an OpenAPI specfication
+1. performs the calculation in a worker thread from a thread pool

 ## JavaScript web application